 I think very consciously before I abruptly twist, turn or change direction.
 I also notice that despite all my physical therapy, there are still come discernible weaknesses and muscle imbalances.
 I know that it’s going to take time and that I need to continue to do my exercises.
 After all, those were some of the lessons I learned from this little injury, right?

 One of the things that I learned during physical therapy was that in order to strengthen and stabilize my knees, I needed to strengthen my hips and glutes.
 Yup, that’s right.
 My hips and glutes are weak which leads to the instability in my knee.

-Here are 5 exercises (and a little video) to help you strengthen your knee.
+Here are 5 exercises (and a little video) to help you strengthen your knees.
 These exercises were a staple in my physical therapy treatment and continue to be an important part of my exercise routine.
 You can do these exercises anywhere and all you need is a resistance band.
 When you perform the exercises, focus on small and controlled movements.